OUR GOVERNANCE STRUCTURE

 GROUP PRODUCTION TEAM

 The Group Production Director, who also sits on the Sustainability Committee, manages policies and procedures that govern the delivery of outputs from the Committee through a small dedicated team.
-This team is empowered to engage with the relevant people across the business, including Board members and the Executive Leadership Team (ELT).
+This team is empowered to engage with the relevant people across the business, including Board members and the Executive Committee (ELT).
 The Group Production team has in-depth knowledge of sustainability issues, including current and potential future policy.
 The Group Production Director also sponsors key Functional Forums that are responsible for ensuring delivery of our objectives through our operating Divisions.

 Sustainability Strategy, Initiatives And Targets